-The consultant hired by a power company performed a soil gas survey at the property in which the construction of the terminus of a large subsurface power line (xxxx kilovolt [kV]) was to be installed.
-The consultant discovered as much as xx,xxx. ug/m3 in the shallow soil gas (x feet below grade) and then proposed to collect both discrete soil and groundwater (hydropunch) samples to further characterize the extent of contamination.
-The consultant discovered that as much as xxx ug/kg of PCE existed at the site approximately xx feet below grade underneath the previously determined soil gas hot spot.
+The consultant hired by a power company performed a soil gas survey at the property donated to them by a city in which the construction of the terminus of a large subsurface power line (500 kilovolt [kV]) was to be installed.
+The consultant discovered as much as 58,000. ug/m3 in the shallow soil gas (5 feet below grade) and then proposed to collect both discrete soil and groundwater (hydropunch) samples to further characterize the extent of contamination.
+The consultant discovered that as much as 180 ug/kg of PCE existed at the site approximately 20 feet below grade underneath the previously determined soil gas hot spot.
 Figure 3 is a schematic diagram of the facts of the PCE regime prior to entering the groundwater system to collect groundwater samples at the site.